-Expressed desire to live as their gender identity
+Expressed a desire to live according to their gender identity

 want to get rid of the physical signs of their sex or have those of a different sex – for example, your child might say they want to use medication to become more masculine or feminine, or they might start wearing clothes that hide their body